FullGC/FullGC.github.io/_posts/2017-12-07-Stackable-Traits-Pattern---Part-2.md

 ### **Wrapping up**

-Stackable traits pattern is a good choice when you need to 'pipe' actions or modify and redirect data for an action.
-Mix and stack traits to describe the state of the class and execute the actions are clean and flexible, and generally the scala-functional way to do it.
+Stackable traits pattern is a good choice when you need to ‘pipe’ actions or modify and redirect data for an action.
+Mix and stack traits to describe the state of the class and execute the actions are clean and flexible, and generally the Scala-functional way to do it.

 <img src="/img/scala_devs.png">